-- All tardies, unless presented with a signed note from the parent, doctor, or dentist confirming an appointment, will be unexcused.
+- All tardies, unless presented with a medical note, will be unexcused.
 Students arriving after 11 AM will be counted as absent for a half day.
 Students leaving before 11 AM will also be counted absent for half a day.

 - Any student who accumulates four unexcused tardies in a quarter will receive after-school detention.

 - Kindergarten – 4th grade…………….30 minutes